-The student must, retain a copy of the question(s) and computer-generated content for reference and authentication purposes, in a noneditable format (such as a screenshot) and provide a brief explanation of how it has been used.
+The student must also retain a copy of the question(s) and computer-generated content for reference and authentication purposes, in a noneditable format (such as a screenshot) and provide a brief explanation of how it has been used.

-This must be submitted with the work so the teacher/assessor is able to review the work, the AI-generated content and how it has been used.
-Where this is not submitted, and the teacher/assessor suspects that the student has used AI tools, the teacher/assessor will need to consult the centre's malpractice policy for appropriate next steps and should take action to assure themselves that the work is the student's own.
+This must be submitted with the assignment so the teacher/assessor is able to review the work, the AI-generated content and how it has been used.
+Where this is not submitted, and the teacher/assessor suspects that the student has used AI tools, the teacher/assessor will need to discuss with the Quality Nominee to determine the appropriate next steps and should take action to assure themselves that the work is the student's own.